travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

 ---
 # Technology Overview

-The two main technologies underlying Scrapbook101core are how data is stored using a NoSQL data storage approach and how we present and interact with the data in a browser using a Model-view-controller (MVC) software pattern.
-We discuss these two technologies here along with a quick introduction to geocoding as used in Scrapbook101core.
+The two main technologies underlying {{productName}} are how data is stored using a NoSQL data storage approach and how we present and interact with the data in a browser using a Model-view-controller (MVC) software pattern.
+We discuss these two technologies here along with a quick introduction to geocoding as used in {{productName}}.

 ## NoSQL